niru-27/TARGET-Thrustmaster-Multi-Tap/README.md

 ## How to :
-Each button that you want to assign outputs to need the following:
+Each button that you want to assign outputs to needs the following:
 * **define ButtonName n** - the index in the array where the corresponding button's tap counts are stored
 * **MapKey**
 * **MapKeyR**